K-Fayaz/admin-dashboard/README.md

 ---

-## Notes & security

-- The import script seeds a dev admin with password `test` — replace or remove this in production and use proper password hashing.
+Simple note: the import script seeds a dev admin with username `admin` and password `test`.
+Replace or remove this in production and add password hashing as needed.
-- Keep `JWT_SECRET` and `ANTHROPIC_API_KEY` secret and monitor usage.

----

-If you'd like, I can also add a minimal `.env.example` and a short section on how to replace the dev admin user with a hashed password.
-Let me know which you'd prefer.